jjackson19862017/popworld2/readme.md

 - I am now watching the video for Checkout, but I already have a checkout app.
 So I will and try and merge things together.
 Fingers crossed.

 - Watched the videos from Code Institute and did my checkout, gonna upload to GitHub and call it a night.
 Will sort any issues out in the morning and write a plan of action for what I need to do, to complete the project.

+### Tuesday 17th March 2020

+- Just found out, that my work holiday that I planned to have and complete this project has been cancelled due to the COVID19.
+So I don't know if I will be able to finish this or not in time for the deadline at the end of the month.